 Accessibility

-Accessibility statement for the University of Edinburgh Online Exhibitions
+Accessibility statement for the University of Edinburgh Online Exhibitions Website

-Website accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018
+Website accessibility statement inline with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

-This accessibility statement applies to: https://exhibitions.ed.ac.uk/
+This accessibility statement applies to:

-We want as many people as possible to be able to use our website.
-For example, this means you should be able to:
+This website is run by Library and University Collections, Information Services Group at the University of Edinburgh.
+We want as many people as possible to be able to use this application.
+For example, that means you should be able to:

-• navigate most of the website using just a keyboard;
+• Navigate the website using just a keyboard.

-• experience no time limits when using the site.
+• Experience no time limits when using the site.

 Customising the website